Temps and termites are on the rise. Schedule your free inspection today.

 • Wings: Mosquitoes have a single pair of wings with tiny scales, a distinguishing feature from other flying insects

-Mosquitoes hold their bodies at an angle when resting, with their hind legs often lifted slightly.
 Unlike some insects that rest flat against a surface, mosquitoes keep their proboscis pointed forward and slightly downward, ready to feed.

 Male and female mosquitoes differ in appearance and behavior, and females are the primary concern for humans due to their blood-feeding habits.

-• Males have shorter, weaker proboscises adapted for feeding on nectar and plant sugars.
+• Mouthparts: Males have shorter, weaker proboscises adapted for feeding on nectar and plant sugars.
 Females have long, sharp proboscises designed for piercing skin and drawing blood.

-• Males are often smaller and more slender than females.
+• Size: Males are often smaller and more slender than females.
 Females, on the other hand, are larger and more robust, as they need extra energy for egg production.

-• Males feed exclusively on nectar and plant sugars.
+• Diet: Males feed exclusively on nectar and plant sugars.
 Females also consume nectar but require blood meals to develop eggs, making them the primary carriers of mosquito-borne diseases.

-Common breeds of mosquitoes
+Common types of mosquitoes

 Our experts use mosquito identification techniques to distinguish between common species like Aedes, Culex, and Anopheles.
 The different breeds of mosquitoes vary by region, but several types are common in the U.S., each with distinct traits and risks.